Murder of Zara: Hazmi's murder trial

 On 20 August 2021, four months after the trial concluded, Justice Datuk Abdul Halim Aman meted out his ruling.
 He found that there was sufficient evidence to prove Hazmi guilty of murdering the baby, and the defence had failed to raise a reasonable doubt over the prosecution's case.
 Before proceeding with the conviction and sentencing stage, Justice Abdul Halim harshly condemned Hazmi for having laid his hands on a harmless, innocent baby girl and he was unable to comprehend the torture and pain which Zara was forced to experience during the final two days of her life.
 The judge admonished Hazmi for being a "heartless" murderer devoid of feelings and labeled his actions as "inhumane", citing the violence and seriousness of the head and vaginal injuries suffered by Zara, and no words could be used to describe the sexual abuse mercilessly inflicted by Hazmi upon the girl.
-He further questioned Hazmi for killing a child when he himself was a father to one son, and asked what would Hazmi have felt should his child was the one being sexually abused and murdered like Zara was.
+He further questioned Hazmi for killing a child even though he was a father to a son, and asked him how he would have felt if his son was the one being sexually abused and murdered like Zara was.

 Apart from admonishing Hazmi for his heinous actions, Justice Abdul Halim also stated that the case of Zara's tragic death was a strong example and reminder for parents to be more mindful of engaging babysitters to care for their children, especially when the babysitter was in no way related to the child or children by blood, and background checks were necessary in hiring such individuals to take care of the children.
 Regardless, having duly considered the evidence and submissions tendered before him, Justice Abdul Halim found 39-year-old Hazmi Majid guilty of the murder of 11-month-old Zara, and sentenced him to the mandatory death penalty.